a-burlakov/melinas-fingers/README.md

 I live in Russia, and I want to get a job as Python developer.
 And it's going to be really difficult due some recent events in my country, as nobody need juniors in hard times.
 But a repo with some stars would greatly help me with my first job search.

 Therefore, if you gave Melina's Fingers a star on GitHub, you have my gratitude, hugs and polite bow.

+And also, if you enjoyed Melina's Fingers, you can <a href="https://www.paypal.com/paypalme/eburla">donate via PayPal</a>.